- Start Here

 How to build a course

 First, go to the Map of the watershed with all the points of interest loaded on to it.
 If you hover your cursor over each of the points, you will see the point's GPS coordinates.
-Make note of the coordinate.
+Make note of the coordinate or just the post's number.
 Now go to the GPS Coordinate Calculator and enter in your first coordinate and then your second and it will tell you the direction (by compass) and feet from the first to second point.
 For example, Marker #1 is at 39.4812667,-77.2812000 and marker #36 is at 39.4813000,-77.2802667 and the calculator tells us that to get from marker #1 to marker #36 you need to go 263 feet east (at 87 degrees).
+You can also access just the post's coordinates here.

 Repeat for your next point in the course.